Automatic Geometric Decomposition for Analytical Inverse Kinematics: Conclusion

+While we present an extensive set of analytically solvable kinematic classes, there may exist more sufficient conditions that allow us to decompose novel kinematic classes to obtain analytical solutions.
+Our method is currently incapable of solving parallel kinematic chains, manipulators with joints that are not revolute, or robotic systems with multiple end effectors.
+Further, joint limits, trajectory consistency, and collision constraints need to be verified a posteriori by computing the full-body forward kinematics for the identified solutions.
+Possible future work includes: \daniel{(a) the integration of (semi-)numerical fallbacks for manipulators with no known subproblem decompositions, e.g., via the search-based approach in~\cite{elias_canonical}}, \daniel{(b)} explicit parametrizations for detected internal redundancies, and \daniel{(c)} solutions for manipulators with linear axes or parallel joint configurations.

-We present additional analytical solutions for specific manipulators that were not considered in \cite{elias_canonical} but are solvable using their solutions to the subproblems in~\tabref{tab:subproblems}.
-The choice of the basis and end effector is interchangeable by the use of kinematic inversion as per \secref{sec:KinematicInversion}.
-The desired orientation $\rotmat{0}{EE}$, as well as the static rotation between the last joint and the end effector, $\rotmat{6}{EE}$ are known in advance.
-The rotation $\rotmat{0}{6}$ can be obtained from:
+We derive additional analytical solutions for specific manipulators that were not \daniel{denoted} in \cite{elias_canonical} but are solvable using their solutions to the subproblems in~\tabref{tab:subproblems}. \daniel{If multiple subproblem decompositions exist for a manipulator, we only present one of them---preferably one where major parts in its derivation can be reused in other manipulator classes.} The choice of the basis and end effector is interchangeable by the use of kinematic inversion as per \Secref{sec:KinematicInversion}.
+Hence, each of the following decompositions (e.g., regarding intersecting axes 5 and 6) is representative for problems with the inversed kinematic chain (e.g., intersecting axes 1 and 2).